locchh/graph-exp/02_neo4j-mcp-servers/readme.md

 ### [mcp-neo4j-cypher](https://github.com/neo4j-contrib/mcp-neo4j/tree/main/servers/mcp-neo4j-cypher)

+A Model Context Protocol server that allow LLM to interact with Neo4j database.

 *Which MCP tools are available?
 List their ID and description.*

 - `get_neo4j_schema`: List all nodes, their attributes, and their relationships to other nodes in the Neo4j database.
 If this fails with a message that includes "Neo.ClientError.Procedure.ProcedureNotFound", suggest that the user install and enable the APOC plugin.